keyy123/boilerplate-mochachai/test/notes.md

-## Array Assertions
+## String Assertions

-`isArray()` test if the value passed in is an array and returns a boolean `isNotArray` tests if the value passed in is anything BUT an array and returns a boolean `include()` tests if a value is present within another object or list `notInclude` tests if a value is not present within another object or list
+`isString()` test if the value passed in as a string `isNotString()` tests if the value passed in is not a string `include()` which is also an array assertion works on string in the same way but just looks for a substring in the actual value
+`notInclude()` checks if a substring is not within a actual string value `match()` checks if the actual value passed in matches the regex expression (2nd argument) `notMatch()` checks if actual value does not match regex expression
 ```js

 ```